TheBoyWithDempseyRoll/TheBoyWithDempseyRoll.github.io/content/posts/free-will.md

 Even if nobody reads it (which is likely—seriously, who reads blogs anymore?
 Come on.), it is still a nice way to remember the things that crossed my mind.
 Besides if we consider that the universe is just entropy constantly increasing—everything slowly falling into disorder and if we call this process "time"—then these acts of "saving the moment" have always fascinated me.
 Writing a sentence or taking a picture is, in a way, the most meaningful discovery in the world.
 It is our way of creating a little bit of order.

-**What should you expect?** Hopefully, something you never thought about before I have always been fascinated by people who can point out a perspective I enver considered.
+**What should you expect?** Hopefully, something you never thought about before I have always been fascinated by people who can point out a perspective I never considered.
 I'd like to believe that I am that kind of person as well.

 My writing will have a certain tone, but I always want to keep the banter alive.